JonLatane/jonline/generated_certs/README.md

 # Generated Certs for Jonline
-The best way to secure your Jonline distro is with Cert-Manager.
-There's also support manually using your own certs, and I've also documented using your own custom CA here, though this is of course not useful for most use cases of Jonline :)
+The easiest way to secure your Jonline distro is with Cert-Manager.
+There's also support manually using your own certs, and I've also documented using your own custom CA here, though this is of course not useful for most use cases of Jonline 😁

 ## Use Cert-Manager (recommended)
 These instructions should at least get you a lazy wildcard setup for a domain managed by DigitalOcean.
+The following `make` commands should be run from inside this directory (`generated_certs`).

-### Quick setup (DigitalOcean-only for now)
+### Quick setup with Cert-Manager (DigitalOcean-only for now)
 1. Point your DNS host (for instance, I use `jonline.io`), at the IP for your deployed `jonline` LoadBalancer instance.
 For the default Quick Start deploy, get it with: `kubectl describe service jonline -n jonline | grep 'LoadBalancer Ingress'`.
     * You need to be using DigitalOcean DNS for your domain and DigitalOcean Kubernetes Service (DOKS) to host.
 2. Generate an API token with read+write access from [this DigitalOcean console page](https://cloud.digitalocean.com/account/api/tokens).